mrmekon/itsy-gitsy/README.md

 $ ./target/release/itsy-gitsy --clean --local --open --repo "https://github.com/mrmekon/itsy-gitsy"
 ```
 \
 Next, you will want to edit `config.toml` and point it to the Git repositories you want to index.
-The default configuration file includes documentation to help you get started.
+The default configuration file (`config.toml`) includes documentation to help you get started.

 Now you can regenerate and view your repositories locally with:
 ```bash